appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-podman.md

 which shows us successful artifact registry login.

-If you get any error for some reason at this step, you can remove `~/.docker/config` file to reset and execute same command again to retake same steps.
+If you get any error for some reason at this step, you can remove `${XDG_RUNTIME_DIR}/containers/auth.json` file to reset and execute same command again to retake same steps.

 :::

 :::info

-At first run, it will pull once all docker images needed from artifact registry.
+At first run, it will pull once all container images needed from artifact registry.
 Also there are some migration steps taken for once which prepares system for other operations.

 So it may need up to ~20 min to system be up according to your internet connection speed and CPU power.
 But recurrent boots will take a couple of minutes and will have shorter durations.